Harriet McBryde Johnson: Biography

 Harriet McBryde Johnson was born in eastern North Carolina, July 8, 1957, in Laurinburg, one of five children by David and Ada Johnson.
 Her parents were college teachers.
 She was a feisty child: A quote from her sister said that "Harriet tried to get an abusive teacher fired; the start of her hell raising."
 She lived most of her life in Charleston, South Carolina.
 She earned a bachelor's degree in history from Charleston Southern University (1978), a master's degree in public administration from the College of Charleston (1981), and a J.D. degree from the University of South Carolina (1985).

 In 2002, Johnson debated philosopher and bioethicist Peter Singer, challenging his belief that parents ought to be able to euthanize their disabled children.
-"Unspeakable Conversations", Johnson's account of her encounters with Singer and the pro-euthanasia movement, was published in The New York Times Magazine in 2003.
+She went to the lecture by Singer on behalf of 'Not Dead Yet', a national disability-rights organization.
+Unspeakable Conversations, Johnson's account of her encounters with Singer and the pro-euthanasia movement, was published in The New York Times Magazine in 2003.
 It also served as inspiration for The Thrill, a 2013 play by Judith Thompson partly based on Johnson's life.

 She published a memoir, Too Late to Die Young: Nearly True Tales From a Life, in 2005 and a novel, Accidents of Nature, in 2006.
-An important article that she wrote for the New York Times was titled "The Disability Gulag."
+An important article that she wrote for The New York Times was titled "The Disability Gulag."
 In this article, Johnson described institutions where "wheelchair people are lined up, obviously stuck where they're placed" while "a TV blares, watched by no one."
 Johnson called for reform for disabled people.
 She wanted disabled people to be placed in publicly financed home care provided by family, friends or neighbors, and not institutions.

 During Johnson's career as an attorney, she specialized in helping clients who could not work in receiving Social Security benefits.
 She was also chairwoman of the Charleston County Democratic Party.
 She once described herself as a "disabled, liberal, atheistic Democrat".
-In an interview with the NY Times, Johnson jokingly described herself as "a bedpan crip" and "a jumble of bones in a floppy bag of skin."
+In an interview with The New York Times, Johnson jokingly described herself as "a bedpan crip" and "a jumble of bones in a floppy bag of skin."